nest/nest-simulator/doc/userdoc/guides/spatial/guide_spatially_structured_networks.rst

     :start-after: #{ conn3 #}
     :end-before: #{ end #}

 The resulting connections are shown in :numref:`fig_conn3`.
-By default the top-left corner of a grid mask, i.e., the grid mask element with grid index :math:`[0,0]`\  [2]_, is aligned with the driver node.
+By default the top-left corner of a grid mask, i.e., the grid mask element with grid index :math:`[0,0]`\ (see :ref:`2.1.1 <sec:verysimple>`), is aligned with the driver node.
 You can change this alignment by specifying an *anchor* for the mask:

 .. literalinclude:: user_manual_scripts/connections.py
     :start-after: #{ conn3c #}